-- Several clinical guidelines have provided recommendations on the treatment of ADHD in children and adolescents. - According to the American Academy of Pediatrics (AAP) guidelines (2011), the evidence is particularly strong for stimulant medications, and sufficient but less strong for atomoxetine, guanfacine ER, and clonidine ER (in that order).
+Several clinical guidelines have provided recommendations on the treatment of ADHD in children and adolescents.
+According to the American Academy of Pediatrics (AAP) guidelines (2019), the evidence is particularly strong for stimulant medications, and sufficient but less strong for atomoxetine, guanfacine ER, and clonidine ER (in that order; newer agents such as serdexmethylphenidate/dexmethylphenidate [Azstarys] and viloxazine [Qelbree] are not addressed in the current guidelines).
 Guanfacine ER and clonidine ER have evidence to support their use as adjunctive therapy with stimulant medications.
-Methylphenidate is recommended for preschool-aged children who have had an inadequate response to behavioral interventions. - The American Academy of Child and Adolescent Psychiatry (AACAP) guidelines (Pliszka et al 2007) state that both methylphenidate and amphetamines are equally efficacious in the treatment of ADHD.
+Methylphenidate is recommended for preschool-aged children who have had an inadequate response to behavioral interventions.

+- The American Academy of Child and Adolescent Psychiatry (AACAP) guidelines (Pliszka et al 2007) state that both methylphenidate and amphetamines are equally efficacious in the treatment of ADHD.
 The long-acting formulations are equally efficacious as the IR formulations and may be used as initial therapy.
 Short-acting stimulants are often used as initial treatment in small children (< 16 kg in weight), for whom there are no long-acting preparations in a sufficiently low dose.
 Some patients may respond similarly to different stimulant classes, whereas other patients may respond preferentially to only 1 of the classes of stimulants.
-Although stimulants have demonstrated greater efficacy compared to atomoxetine in published studies, atomoxetine may be used first-line in patients with an active substance abuse problem, comorbid anxiety or tics, and in those who experience severe AEs with stimulants. - The Medical Letter (2015) recommends that treatment of ADHD in school-age children or adults should begin with an oral stimulant, either a methylphenidate- or amphetamine-based formulation.
-Mixing short- and long-acting stimulants can be helpful to achieve an immediate effect for early-morning school classes or for reducing rebound irritability or overactivity, especially in the evening.
-An ER alpha2-adrenergic agonist may be helpful as adjunctive therapy with a stimulant in patients who cannot tolerate usual doses of the stimulant, particularly those with tics.
-Atomoxetine is an alternative for patients who cannot tolerate stimulants or for whom treatment with a controlled substance is undesirable. - o The AACAP practice parameter for the treatment of children and adolescents with tic disorders (2013) states that alpha2-adrenergic agonists have demonstrated an effect size of 0.5 for the amelioration of tics and may be preferred by some prescribers over antipsychotics due to their relatively favorable AE profile.
+Although stimulants have demonstrated greater efficacy compared to atomoxetine in published studies, atomoxetine may be used first-line in patients with an active substance abuse problem, comorbid anxiety or tics, and in those who experience severe AEs with stimulants. - The Medical Letter recommends that treatment of ADHD in school-age children or adults should begin with a stimulant, either a methylphenidate- or amphetamine-based formulation (Med Lett Drugs Ther 2020).
+Mixing short-and long-acting stimulants can be helpful to achieve an immediate effect for early-morning school classes or for reducing rebound irritability or overactivity, especially in the evening.
+Nonstimulants can be used in combination with stimulants or when stimulants are contraindicated, ineffective, or not tolerated. - The AACAP practice parameter for the treatment of children and adolescents with tic disorders (2013) states that alpha2-adrenergic agonists have demonstrated an effect size of 0.5 for the amelioration of tics and may be preferred by some prescribers over antipsychotics due to their relatively favorable AE profile.